-"Public Nuisance Category 1" violations include excessive or continuous barking, howling or making of other noises, and defecating on property other than that of the owner without the defecation being cleaned up immediately.
+"Public Nuisance Category 1" violations include excessive barking, howling or making of other noises, and defecating on property other than that of the owner without the defecation being cleaned up immediately.

-"Public Nuisance Category 2" violations include dogs off leash in public spaces or trespassing on private property, unattended tethering violations, or severe weather exposure violations.
+"Public Nuisance Category 2" violations include dogs off leash in public spaces except designated off-leash dog parks, trespassing on private property, unattended tethering violations, or severe weather exposure violations.